milkias17/dotfiles/README.md

-This are my personal dotfiles.
+These are my personal dotfiles.